svenjr/personal-vault/Ideas/APIs/An API for Geospatial Queries.md

 Domain:
 - I have registered geo-get.xyz with Google Domains as of Dec 30, 2022 for $12 for the year.
 I would love to start building this this year with this domain.

+## Define the Product - What will it do?
+This is arguably the hardest part.
+What will the service do and why will that drive people to use it?
+My original idea is simple: abstract the computation, effort, and expertise away from users for geospatial tasks.
+Geospatial data is used all over web and mobile products that could be improved for their users, but it is a big investment to want to go in and control all of those tasks yourself.
+Imagine a user draws or inserts a line to your app for some reason, the app could then simply call geo-get.xyz/something with the line data and receive all sorts of information and statistics back.
+Which areas does the line cross, what is the true geodesic distance, what is Euclidian distance from start to end (signifying also if it is a loop), etc.

+I think geo data should be more utilized and more featured for people who want it.
+Points can get geocoded or given accurate elevation information or even weather using extended APIs.
+The main idea behind my product is if you have information that can be referenced to a place on Earth, I want you to use my API to decorate it.

+### Functionality
+- Line information - given a line, get information about the line back (length, elevation profile, etc)
+- Point information - given a point, get information about the point back (weather, currency, elevation, polygons it falls within like property lines)
+- Polygon information - given a polygon, get information about the polygon back (area, if it intersects or falls within other public polygons, etc)
+- Intersection - given two objects, do they intersect (or two subsets of data and ask if any object from one group intersects any from the other)